RealAndrewRen/postul/docs/rlhf_pipeline.md

 **Success criteria (6–9 months):**

 * Reward model ρ ≥ 0.65, pairwise ≥ 75%.
-* Fine-tuned model shows +10% click-through on „Use this plan" in A/B test.
+* Fine-tuned model shows +10% click-through on "Use this plan" in A/B test.

 ---